sgoulas/pdpProject/docs/DevelopmentDiary/July/July.md

 Added faker as dev dependency, checked the "next steps" section from https://www.apollographql.com/docs/apollo-server/getting-started/#combined-example and added a sample query / schema stitching example in the server.

 Added a `phone` type in my server, as well as mocks and resolves and also splitted the schema into sub-schemas to improve efficiency and readability.

+## 31 July 2012

+Having successfully configured my back end I need to decide my next course of action.
+As I see it I have two options, the first is to start working on the main page of the site.
+This means installing a component library and SEO related libraries, creating a layout, adding / creating components that I am going to need etc. The second option is to finish the networking part on the front end, meaning installing `apollo-client` and, considering I want the network layer to exist outside of the components, `redux`, `redux-saga` and `redux-toolkit`.
+The second option will complete the setup and allow me to focus more or less on the UI of the app.
+It does mean however that I will coding the logic layer of the application without having a UI in mind.
+This does help separating these two areas of the codebase (and one could make the argument that the logical layer of how and when a network call is performed has no business knowing the UI of the app) but it is important to keep in mind that sometimes the way one structures the UI reveals a desired pattern for structruring the application logic too.
+Maybe I like the folder structure `nextJS` imposes and I decide to follow a similar approach for my redux actions or reducers folders, who knows.

+That being said, in the spirit of finishing one part of the codebase before moving on to the next and considering that said "next" part is UI/SEO/semantic HTML (meaning: huge), I will finish setting up the network / async layer first.

+This means:

+-   Installing `apollo-client`, creating a `client` and exposing custom `query` and `mutate` functions that can be called by redux (I already made the decision not to use the declarative data fetching options in the spirit of separation of concerns).
+-   Installing `redux`, `redux-saga` and checking what `redux-toolkit` offers and if it is worth installing (also which of its features to use).
+-   Installing `jest` for writing the related tests (maybe alongside `redux-saga-test-plan`).

+The last point is of special importance.
+I have come to realize that writing tests before or in parallel with writing code is the best way to ensure tests are actually written.
+Writting code upon code and leaving writing tests for later is the best way to not write tests at all.